HaireLab/lejos-al-desierto/README.md

 Study area boundary for the three ecoregions was derived from two sources: 1) Terrestrial Ecoregions: Level III http://www.cec.org/north-american-environmental-atlas/terrestrial-ecoregions-level-iii/ and 2) original Sky Island polygons available here: https://skyisland.maps.arcgis.com/home/item.html?id=6797fbaf9e524cae836925c5de6a186a

+## Code

+### Code to output a set of potential sample locations across a climate gradient
+1.	assemble.data.R: extract center points from 1 km grid; add attributes (ecoregion, FS management unit, PC climate values, elevation, burned and unburned)
+2.	ggplot_climate.R: plot the data extracted in previous step
+3.	fcvbins.R: bin the data (candidate & previously sampled points) by value of forward climate velocity and plot
+4.	distance.to.road.R: determine distance to the nearest road for subsets of candidate sample points
+5.	fix.fire.data.R: output burned/unburned for all candidate points using an edited version of MTBS data
+6.	select.pts.NM.R: example script for calculating sample size for each bin (burned and unburned).
+This one is for points in New Mexico

+### Code to generate a spatially balanced sample from locations output above
+1.	load_packages.R:  load needed packages for selecting study sites (check if installed and if not install them)
+2.	priority.site.select.master.
+R: apply the generalized random tessellation stratified (GRTS) sample to provide a spatially balanced sample of CASC sites.
+This is based on stevens and Olsen (2004) algorithm
+3.	sample_functions.R: contains all the sampling functions for sampling field sites.